Lucaz0619/Model-Selection-for-Clustering/README.md

 * Adjust Rand Index
 * Clusters visualisations

-For more the final report, please have a check in the .pdf file.
+For the final report, please have a check in the .pdf file.